codess-aus/DP-900/relationalData.md

 **A column-family (columnar) data store**:
 * A column-family data store is similar to a relational data store in that data is organized as rows and columns, but the columns are divided into column families that can store multiple values in a single column.
 * A row does not necessarily have a value in each column family.
+* Columns within a column family are physically stored in the same file.
+* A column-family data store is similar to a relational data store in that data is organized as rows and columns, but the columns are divided into column families that can store multiple values in a single column.
-Columns within a column family are physically stored in the same file.
+* Columns within a column family are physically stored in the same file.
+* Data is denormalized and relationships are not defined between entities.

 **A Table Data Store**:
 * A table data store uses a row and column data format with the data somewhat normalized but the same schema is not enforced across all rows.
 * Each row can have a different number of columns.
 * In Azure Table store, data is organized based on a partition key and a row key.
 * The partition key identifies the partition in which the data is stored, and the row uniquely identifies the row within the partition.

+**A Graph Data Store**:
-* You should not use a graph data store.
-A graph data store is designed to support extensive, complex relationships between entities. * This helps to make it easier to perform complex relation analysis.
+* A graph data store is designed to support extensive, complex relationships between entities.
+This helps to make it easier to perform complex relation analysis.
+* Made up of entities and relationships that are referred to as nodes and edges.
+* You can have multiple relationships between entities, including hierarchical relationships.
+* A graph data store is designed to support extensive, complex relationships between entities.

+**A Document Store**:
+* A document store supports semi-structured documents.
+* Each document is identified as a single key, and the data schema is defined internally in each document named fields and values.
+* The schema and content can vary between documents.
+* Each document typically contains the data for a single entity.
+* Relationships are not defined between documents.

+You should not use a column-family (columnar) data store.

+**An object store** is used to store unstructured data, such as audio or video files, and it does not provide for relationship analysis.